ichortower/HatMouseLacey/docs/help-spoilers.md

 Go get a good night's sleep.
 You'll feel better in the morning.

+## What happened to Lacey's family?

+See below.

+## Why aren't there any other mice?

+There is a canon (i.e. my headcanon) answer for these two questions.
+I have deliberately not specified it, so that your headcanon can take its place.
+That will probably be more satisfying to you than reading mine.

 ## Our kids don't look right: my config was wrongly set.
 How do I fix it?

 This mod includes a console command `mousify_child` which you can use to change your kids.
-In the SMAPI console window, type `mousify_child <child's name> <number>` and press Enter to run it.
-This will transform your child permanently (but you can always run it again).
+In the SMAPI console window, type `mousify_child <child's name>
+<number>` and press Enter to run it.
+This will transform your child permanently
+(but you can always run it again).
 This doesn't change the child's gender or age, just its mouseness.

 Specify the `<number>` for the child you want: